fkressmann/python-jbdtool-bms/README.md

 # python-jbdtool-bms
 This Python library allows connection to Lithium BMS with a UART to USB adapter and read the battery information.
+Those BMS modules are commonly soled under the brands Jiabaida or Xiaoxiang

 The information on how the protocol works was taken from a more or less official excel file I found online (included in the resources folder)

 It's currently under development and may still deliver incorrect data.
+At the moment, only reading of information is supported.
+Maybe I will add some functionality to edit the settings of the BMS in the future, collaboration is welcome :)

 ## Documentation
 ### Initialisation